 Keep going all the way around the outer edge of the wreath form.

-Then fill in the second layer with a different type of greenery around the outer edge, cascading over the first layer a bit.
+Then, fill the second layer with a different type of greenery around the outer edge, cascading over the first layer a bit.

 Fill the inside with a spiky branch that stands up, like Fraser fir.
 This creates a ring for the pine cones to sit in and decorates the outside of the hurricane glass.

-Nestle the candle into the center.
-Set the table with our candle ring and enjoy!
+Nestle the hurricane glass and then the candle into the center.
+Set the table with your Christmas candle wreath, and enjoy!

 You want your candle to be level or higher than the greenery so that the light and flicker can be seen.
 For my piece, my candle aligns perfectly with the pinecones, but the hurricane glass rises higher.